piotmag769/SoundWave/README.md

 # Sound Wave
-Sound Wave simulation made for Modeling of Discrete Event Systems at AGH UST 2021/22.
+Sound wave simulation made for Modeling of Discrete Event Systems at AGH UST 2021/22.